qubyte/es2015-deferred/README.md

 var deferred = new Deferred();
 ```

-The promise managed by the deferred object.
+The promise is managed by the deferred object.

 ```javascript
 var promise = deferred.promise;